cseanburns/presentations/ict310/spatial-analysis-notes.md

   class and discuss the strategies they used to remember the location of the objects or landmarks.

-## Assessment:

-- Evaluate students based on the accuracy and completeness of their maps, as well as their ability to describe the strategies they used to remember the location of the objects or landmarks.
-- Facilitate a class discussion about the challenges and limitations of spatial memory recall in physical environments, and how this relates to real-world scenarios such as navigating through unfamiliar places or remembering the location of important landmarks in a city.

-## Spatial Analysis Techniques
+## Spatial Analysis

 Spatial analysis is a set of techniques used to analyze and understand spatial data.

+## Spatial Data

 Spatial data refers to any data that has a geographic or spatial component, such as location or distance.
 Spatial analysis techniques allow us to explore, visualize, and analyze this type of data to identify patterns and relationships that may not be apparent through other forms of analysis.

+## Spatial Analysis Techniques

 Spatial analysis techniques can be used in a wide range of fields, including geography, environmental science, public